nebulaeonline/Isaac64cs/README.md

 Latest Update 2025-04-17

-Added a .Clone() method to the Rng class to allow for easy cloning of the RNG state.
+Added a .Clone() method to the Rng class to allow for easy cloning of the RNG state into a new instance.
 Use this if you need to create a copy of the RNG state for parallel processing or other purposes.

 Update 2025-04-14